sneha-afk/KeplerKV/docs/planning.md

 ## dev journal

 ### August 15, 2024
-* Starting on data manipulation: incrementing/decrementing from integers, appending/preprending to lists
+* `INCR` and `DECR` for integers and floats: throws errors on other types
+    * Also works if invoked on an alias to an numeric value!
+    * Using `RESOLVE` internally

 ### August 10, 2024